microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make toolchain QUICKREBUILD_TOOLCHAIN=y
 ```

 The following commands build **the entire toolchain** from scratch without using any pre-built packages.
-This step is quite time consuming so make sure to grab a copy of the toolchain if want to skip this step later.
+This step can be quite time consuming so make sure to grab a copy of the toolchain if want to skip this step later.

 ```bash
 # Add REBUILD_TOOLCHAIN=y to any subsequent command to ensure locally built toolchain packages are used